What is SSA?

-The Outer Space Treaty assigns national responsibility and supervisory functions to State Parties over space activities undertaken by their nationals.
+The Outer Space Treaty assigns national responsibility and supervisory functions to State Parties over any space activities undertaken by their citizens.
 This means the Australian government expects commercial space operators based in Australia to comply generally with international law.
 Some aspects of international law, such as the liability regime established under the Liability Convention, are replicated generally in Australia’s domestic legislation to ensure national compliance.

-There are no explicit international legal obligations to engage in SSA activities, however, doing so is likely necessary to achieve compliance with a variety of basic and fundamental legal principles.
+There are no explicit international legal obligations to engage in SSA activities, however, doing so is most likely necessary to achieve compliance with a variety of basic and fundamental legal principles.

-Under Article IX, States (and the nationals they are responsible for) are expected to undertake space activities with due regard to the corresponding interests of all other State Parties.
+Under Article IX, States (and the citizens they are responsible for) are expected to undertake space activities with due regard to the corresponding interests of all other State Parties.
 Activities are to proceed in the spirit of mutual assistance and cooperation, with efforts to avoid harmful contamination of space or interference with the activities of others.
-If harmful interference with another State’s activities is anticipated, consultations should take place to facilitate understanding between the parties affected and appropriate mitigation.
+If harmful interference with another State’s activities is anticipated, consultations should take place to facilitate understanding between the parties affected and achieve appropriate mitigation.

 An operator can demonstrate its regard for the space activities of others by remaining situationally aware of its space objects, the space objects of others, and the state of the space environment generally.
 Launches, as well as orbital maintenance and re-entry manoeuvres, should not be attempted without first assessing mission parameters, identifying potential for interference and, where possible, making the necessary changes to avoid that interference.
 Monitoring the proximity of space objects to others, sharing tracking information, and developing capabilities to mitigate or avoid harm before it occurs, are general objectives an operator should strive to fulfil in ensuring its activities remain safe and compliant with international law.

 Articles of the Convention are generally focused on overcoming informational challenges in space activities.
-State Parties are mandated to retain a national register of space objects, and to share collected tracking information with other State Parties in order to ensure responsibility can be attributed for actual or anticipated damage by unidentified space objects.
+State Parties are required to retain a national register of space objects.
+They must also share collected tracking information with other State Parties in order to ensure responsibility can be attributed for actual or anticipated damage by unidentified space objects.